KOK Edit: Your favorite copyeditor since 1984(SM)

 Social Media Platforms as Marketing Tools for Freelancers

-I use Facebook, LinkedIn, and Twitter, in addition to my own web site, as part of my business presence.
+I use Facebook, LinkedIn, Bluesky, and Mastodon, in addition to my own website, as part of my business presence.
 If you're a freelance editorial professional, I think that you should do so too.

-To learn what Twitter does for me and to read instructions for getting it to do the same for you, read my article in the current issue (volume 25, number 2) of the AMWA Journal.
-I believe so strongly in the usefulness of Twitter that I am one of the people who serve as the official Twitter voice for both the Council of Science Editors and the Board of Editors in the Life Sciences.
+To learn what X (formerly known as Twitter) did for me and to read instructions for how to get it to do the same for you, read my article in volume 25, issue 2 of the AMWA Journal.
+I believe so strongly in the usefulness of such social media platforms that I was once one of the people who serve as the official voice on X for both the Council of Science Editors and the Board of Editors in the Life Sciences.

 My Facebook page is in my personal name, not my business's name.
-That's because when I signed up for Facebook, I wasn't aware that businesses could have Facebook profiles, and by now, I don't want to have to do the work of setting up a business profile and then to have to remember to post only nonwork stuff on my namesake profile and only work stuff on my business profile.
-I do post the occasional personal note on Facebook, such as yesterday's announcement that I believe I have the sweetest husband in the world, but I don't believe that that reflects negatively on my professionalism.
-After all, editorial professionals do sometimes have life partners. ;-) But generally, I post information and links about the publishing industry, science publishing, freelancing, and health-care news...because I am a full-time freelance copyeditor, working mostly with medical manuscripts.
-Some of my clients have "friended" me there; lots of my colleagues have.
-I like Facebook because it's much more up-to-the-moment than my fairly static business web site is.
-As I do with Twitter, I believe so strongly in the usefulness of Facebook that I am one of the people who manage the Facebook pages of the Council of Science Editors and the Board of Editors in the Life Sciences.
+That's because when I signed up for Facebook, I wasn't aware that businesses could have Facebook profiles, and by this point, I don't want to have to do the work of setting up a business profile and then to have to remember to post only nonwork stuff on my namesake profile and only work stuff on my business profile.
+I do post the occasional personal note on Facebook, such as announcing that I believe I have the sweetest husband in the world, but I don't believe that that reflects negatively on my professionalism.
+After all, editorial professionals do sometimes have life partners. ;-) But generally, I post information and links about the publishing industry, science publishing, freelancing, and health-care news ... because I am a full-time freelance copyeditor, working mostly with medical manuscripts.
+Some of my clients have friended me there; lots of my colleagues have.
+I like Facebook because it's much more up-to-the-moment than my fairly static business website is.
+As I did with X, I believe so strongly in the usefulness of Facebook that I was once one of the people who managed the Facebook pages of the Council of Science Editors and the Board of Editors in the Life Sciences.

-I figure that through my web site, potential clients get a good idea of my professional qualifications.
-Through Facebook and Twitter, they can get a fairly real-time sense of what it's like to work with me and deal with me.
+I figure that through my website, potential clients get a good idea of my professional qualifications.
+Through Facebook and platforms like Bluesky and Mastodon, they can get a fairly real-time sense of what it's like to work with me and deal with me.
 Let's face it: Many of us have fired clients because even though they offered plenty of work, they treated us shoddily.
 It would be great to be able to determine ahead of time whether a potential client is going to be hell to work with or out of touch with industry best practices.
 Shouldn't I give potential clients the chance to see whether, in addition to being well qualified, I'm also pleasant to deal with and knowledgeable about current events and trends in the fields I work in?

 Tuesday, June 15, 2010